How Linguabase Was Built

 Pre-LLM Computational Linguistics

-Before LLMs existed, we built the initial graph using classical NLP:
+Before LLMs existed, we built the initial network using classical NLP:

-These methods produced millions of candidate relationships that human curation and later LLM validation refined into the shipped dataset.
+These methods produced millions of candidate relationships that human curation and later LLM validation refined into what we ship today.

 Library of Congress Expansion